Updated on March 23, 5:37 p.m. (GMT+8): Improved relevancy.

 Dinny Grayson identifies as non-binary

-“Right now, I am comfortably non-binary,” shared Dinny Grayson to ONE Esports.
+“Right now, I am comfortably non-binary,” shared Dinny Grayson in an exclusive interview with ONE Esports.

 “That means I don’t follow the rules of being stereotypically male or stereotypically female.
 I prefer being neither.
 I prefer being just me and gender doesn’t have to be part of that equation.”